Statue of upright seated cat, wearing a necklace

 Intriguingly, the recessed and slightly hidden surfaces around the base of the statue hinted at something different, something ancient.
 The cat was x-rayed and found to be an accomplished casting, with few defects.

-Man in a red shirt sits at a table in a large room, holding digital microscope to sculpture and viewing the image on a monitor.
+Man in red shirt sits at a table in a large room, holding digital microscope to sculpture and viewing the image on a monitor.

-Almoatzbellah Elshahawi examines the cat’s interior with a digital microscope.
+Almoatzbellah Elshahawi examines the cat’s interior with a digital microscope

 A radiographically opaque (light) area hinted at something nestled in the head.
 We decided it was time to remove the wooden base added by Ready in 1892 and to take a closer look inside.
 What we saw on the interior was a completely different surface of varied topography with corrosion formed over a very long time.
 In the head, a dark mass was tucked into the cavity, which also pointed to ancient molding and casting.